 How much do travel L&D nurses make in Arizona?

-Based on current market data, travel L&D nurse pay in Arizona generally runs about $1,850 to $3,200 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
+Based on current market data, travel L&D nurse pay in Arizona generally runs about $1,950 to $2,800 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
 Contracts at high-volume programs with heavy call tend toward the top of that range, and because cost of living runs lower than the big coastal markets in several Arizona metros, your tax-free stipend can stretch further here even at a similar gross.
-Rates shift with the market and season, so your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how any call adds up — before you commit.
+Rates shift with the market and season, so before you commit, your Junxion recruiter runs through the complete package: what’s taxable, what’s paid as a stipend, and how any call adds up.

 Do Arizona L&D contracts include call?

 Many of them do, because deliveries and OB emergencies don’t keep business hours.
-A lot of Arizona L&D contracts carry call on top of your scheduled shifts — when the board fills up with active labors or an emergent C-section comes in, you come in to cover it, and that callback pay adds meaningfully to your weekly total.
+A lot of Arizona L&D contracts carry call on top of your scheduled shifts.
+When the board fills up with active labors or an emergent C-section comes in, you come in to cover it, and that callback pay adds meaningfully to your weekly total.
 Some travelers actively look for higher-call contracts for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises.
+Your Junxion recruiter verifies the exact call requirements, response window, and pay structure before you accept anything.
+No surprises.

 How much L&D experience do Arizona facilities want?

 Most Arizona units want at least one to two years of recent labor and delivery experience.
-Postpartum or mother-baby time alone usually isn’t a substitute — facilities want travelers who’ve managed active intrapartum care, run continuous fetal monitoring, supported epidurals and inductions, and been at the warmer for neonatal resuscitation.
-If your background leans more toward low-risk births or more toward high-risk antepartum, be upfront with your recruiter so they match you to a unit that fits.
+Postpartum or mother-baby time alone usually isn’t a substitute, given that facilities want travelers who’ve managed active intrapartum care, run continuous fetal monitoring, supported epidurals and inductions, and been at the warmer for neonatal resuscitation.
+If your background leans more toward low-risk births or more toward high-risk antepartum, mention it early so your recruiter matches you to a unit that fits.

 Is Arizona a compact state for L&D travel nurses?

 Yes.
 Arizona is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Arizona assignments without applying for a separate Arizona license, which gets you started faster.
 If your home state isn’t in the compact, you’ll apply to the Arizona State Board of Nursing by endorsement, so it’s smart to start early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+Junxion’s credentialing team follows the timeline with you so licensing doesn’t push back your start date.

 How does housing work on an Arizona L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
+Most experienced travelers count that as a plus: control over location and budget, and often a little extra in the pocket at month’s end.
 If your contract carries call, it’s worth living within range of your unit.
-Stipends are based on local cost of living, which swings across Arizona metros — Scottsdale runs pricier than Tucson or parts of Mesa — so your recruiter can break down the numbers for whichever city you’re headed to.
+Stipends are based on local cost of living, which swings across Arizona metros (Scottsdale runs pricier than Tucson or parts of Mesa), so your recruiter can break down the numbers for whichever city you’re headed to.

 What will my day look like on an Arizona L&D unit?